Unifying Global-Local Representations in Salient Object Detection with Transformer: Introduction

 In this paper, we aim to jointly learn global and local features in a layer-wise manner for solving the salient object detection task.
 Rather than using a pure CNN architecture, we turn to transformer~\cite{vaswani2017attention} for help.
 We get inspired from the recent success of transformer on various vision tasks~\cite{dosovitskiy2020image} for its superiority in exploring long-range dependency.
 Transformer applies self-attention mechanism for each layer to learn a global representation.
 Therefore, it is possible to inject globality in the shallow layers, while maintaining local features.
 As illustrated in Fig.~\ref{img:attention}, the attention map of the red block has the global view of the chicken and the egg even in the first layer.
 The network does attend to small scale details even in the final layer (the twelfth layer).
 More importantly, with the self-attention mechanism, the transformer is capable to model the ``contrast'', which has demonstrated to be crucial for saliency perception~\cite{reynolds2003interacting, morgan1943physiological, desimone1995neural}.

 With the merits mentioned above, we propose a method called \textbf{G}lobal-\textbf{L}ocal \textbf{S}aliency \textbf{TR}ansformer (\textbf{GLSTR}).
 The core of our method is a pure transformer-based encoder and a mixed decoder to aggregate features generated by transformers.
 To encode features through transformers, we first split the input image into a grid of fixed-size patches.
 We use a linear projection layer to map each image patch to a feature vector for representing local details.
 By passing the feature through the multi-head self-attention module in each transformer layer, the model further encodes global features without diluting the local ones.
 To decode the features with global-local information over the inputs and the previous layer from the transformer encoder, we propose to densely decode feature from each transformer layer.
 With this dense connection, the representations during decoding still preserve rich local and global features.
-To the best of our knowledge, we are the first work to apply the pure transformer-based encoder on SOD tasks.
+We propose a novel framework to apply the pure transformer-based encoder on SOD tasks.

 To sum up, our contributions are in three folds: \begin{itemize} \item We unify global-local representations with a novel transformer-based architecture, which models long-range dependency within each layer. \item To take full advantage of the global information of previous layers, we propose a new decoder, deeply-transformed decoder, to densely decode features of each layer. \item We conduct extensive evaluations on five widely-used benchmark datasets, showing that our method outperforms state-of-the-art methods by a large margin, with an average of $12.17\%$ improvement in terms of MAE. \end{itemize}